poliastro/poliastro/docs/source/quickstart.md

 <Quantity [  1.16420211, 26.29603612,  0.52229379] km / s>
 ```

-To see a complete list of properties, check out the
-{py:class}`poliastro.twobody.orbit.Orbit` class on the API reference.
+To see a complete list of properties, check out the {{ Orbit }} class on the API reference.

 ## Moving forward in time: propagation